atakee72/atakee72/README.md

 - 📫 How to reach me: **atakee@gmail.com**

-- 📄 Know about my experiences [Simply ask me for my CV!](Simply ask me for my CV!)
+- 📄 Contact me to get to know about my experiences

-- ⚡ Fun fact: I once spent an entire night debugging a seemingly simple issue only to discover it was a missing semicolon.
-Turns out, in the world of coding, the tiniest details matter – and so does a good night's sleep!
+- ⚡ Fun fact: The term "bug" in programming originated in 1947 when Grace Hopper found an actual moth causing issues in the Harvard Mark II computer.
+She literally removed the bug and taped it to the logbook, coining the term "debugging."
+Embrace the quirky history of problem-solving!

 <br>